steph2424/PokecordCatcher/README.md

 ## Getting Started

-If you want to use a direct release, you can download the latest release from the releases tab on the top and you can move to the "Installing" part of the guide.
+One of the easier ways to install is to use a direct release, you can download the latest release from the releases tab on the top and you can move to the "Installing" part of the guide.
-For other systems, you can clone or download the project from the green button up top and extract the archive.
+For others, you can clone or download the project from the green button up top and extract the archive.

 ### Prerequisites